Frisper123/FrisperSiteThings/_posts/2021-12-06-finding-the-font.md

 ![](../uploads/earthsea-example.webp)

 The imagery and the typography of the book cover flow well together and as a whole create this imagery of mystery and possibly power.
 Magic obviously being a key point when looking at the cover is well conveyed by the use of Hohenzollern due to its runic/handwritten nature, as if written by a wise wizard.

+Another and final example is that of the Percy Jackson covers.
+They employ a rather unique looking font called windlass.
+Again it is a base font that has been modified in order to add that more fantastical element to reflect  the content.
+In this case the almost runic presentation of the lettering reflects the content in the books well as they are reminiscent